 Dear Annie: I am the proud owner of a flip cellphone, and I probably wouldn't have it if public telephones still existed.
 I use about 100 minutes a month and have minutes a month and have sent, in my lifetime, no more than 300 text messages, most of them one or two words in response to a text sent to me.
 I use no data.
 I still use physical maps to navigate car trips.
+However, I use a computer at my job for most of the day, so it's not like I'm a Luddite.

-But I say all this because I notice an increasing separa-tion between myself and much of the rest of society, other smartphone users.
+But I say all this because I notice an increasing separa-tion between myself and much of the rest of society, even my wife to some extent, regarding phone use.
+My wife has a smartphone and is on it frequently.
+I wouldn't say she's on it too much, at least compared to a lot of other smartphone users.
 She has hobbies besides her phone, but I've noticed that the phone eats up more of her time than consumer technologies did years ago.
 I notice, too, when I go to parks with my kids or take them to swimming lessons or soccer practice that many parents sit there looking at their phones.
 And I just shake my head, shocked at how quickly everything has changed in a mere 10 years or so.
 I'm curious if any of your readers are troubled by these trends? - Doesn't Compute to face, are the healthiest to face, are the healthiest form of connections.
 Being able to really see another person is a gift that we can all give to each other.
 That gift is often lost because of texting or other forms of social media.
 I think you might be onto something that people are increas-ingly wishing for the good oi! days when we were not bombarded with a constant blue light glow.
 On the one hand, screens have reduced boredom; there's always something to see read or forms of social media.
 I think something to see, read or watch.
 On the other hand, they have taken away bore-dom, which can become a space where creativity a space where creativity and imagination bloom.